-- (1) In any proceeding initiated under the provisions of this Act, the Equality Court may make one or more appropriate orders or decree, as the case may be, including: - (a) Declaratory relief;
+- (1) In any proceeding initiated under the provisions of this Act, the Equality Court may make one or more appropriate orders or decree, as the case may be, including:

+- (a) Declaratory relief;

-- (b) Settlement between the parties; - (c) Payment of damages in respect of any proven financial loss, including future loss, or in respect of impairment of dignity, pain and suffering or emotional and psychological suffering; - (d) Restraining unfair discriminatory practices or directing that specific steps be taken to stop the practice of direct discrimination, indirect discrimination, intersectional discrimination, harassment, segregation, boycott, hate speech, violation of the prohibition on dissemination as alleged; - (e) Making specific opportunities and privileges unfairly denied in the circumstances, available to the complainant in question; - (f) Implementation of special measures to address the practice of direct discrimination, indirect discrimination, intersectional discrimination, harassment, segregation, boycott, hate speech, violation of the prohibition on dissemination; - (g) Issuance of an unconditional apology; - (h) Requiring the respondent to undergo an audit of specific policies or practices as determined by the Equality Court and make regular progress reports to the Equality Commission regarding the implementation of such order; - (i) An appropriate order of a deterrent nature, including the recommendation to the appropriate authority, to suspend or revoke the license of a person; - (j) An order directing reasonable accommodation of a group or class of persons by the respondent; - (k) Providing affirmative action in the nature of the court-ordered implementation of measures - (l) Interim relief, including injunctive relief restraining the defendant from violating the provisions of this Act; - (m) An appropriate order of costs against any party to the proceedings; - (n) An order to comply with any provision of the Act. - (2) All temporary injunctions and interlocutory orders passed by an Equality Court shall be deemed to be orders under Order XXXIX Rule 1 of the Code of Civil Procedure, 1908 and any application in relation to the breach of such an order shall be treated as an application made under Order XXXIX Rule 2A of the Code of Civil Procedure, 1908. - (3) Any order made under sub-section (1) of this provision may be executed by the plaintiff in accordance with Order XXI of the Code of Civil Procedure, 1908.
+- (b) Settlement between the parties;

+- (c) Payment of damages in respect of any proven financial loss, including future loss, or in respect of impairment of dignity, pain and suffering or emotional and psychological suffering; - (d) Restraining discriminatory practices or directing that specific steps be taken to stop the practice of direct discrimination, indirect discrimination, intersectional discrimination, multiple discrimination, discrimination by association, systemic or structural discrimination, harassment, segregation, boycott, hate speech as alleged; - (e) Making specific opportunities and privileges unfairly denied in the circumstances, available to the complainant in question; - (f) Implementation of special measures to address the practice of direct discrimination, indirect discrimination, intersectional discrimination, multiple discrimination, discrimination by association, systemic or structural discrimination, harassment, segregation, boycott, hate speech; - (g) Requiring the respondent to undergo an audit of specific policies or practices as determined by the Equality Court and make regular progress reports to the Equality Commission regarding the implementation of such order; - (h) An appropriate order of a deterrent nature, including the recommendation to the appropriate authority, to suspend or revoke the license of a person; - (i) An order directing reasonable accommodation of a group or class of persons by the respondent; - (j) Providing affirmative action in the nature of the court-ordered implementation of measures - (k) Interim relief, including injunctive relief restraining the defendant from violating the provisions of this Act; - (l) An appropriate order of costs against any party to the proceedings; - (m) An order to comply with any provision of the Act. - (2) All temporary injunctions and interlocutory orders passed by an Equality Court shall be deemed to be orders under Order XXXIX Rule 1 of the Code of Civil Procedure, 1908 and any application in relation to the breach of such an order shall be treated as an application made under Order XXXIX Rule 2A of the Code of Civil Procedure, 1908. - (3) Any order made under sub-section (1) of this provision may be executed by the plaintiff in accordance with Order XXI of the Code of Civil Procedure, 1908.